 Successful applications at the LOI stage have now been posted: http://www.cihr-irsc.gc.ca/e/196.html.
-This CIHR Team Grant is supported by the Canadian Institute of Public Safety Research and Treatment (CIPSRT) which facilitates high quality research dissemination practices and knowledge translation as part of its role as the Knowledge Exchange Hub for the CIHR-CIPSRT National Research Consortium for Post-traumatic Stress Injuries among Public Safety Personnel.
+The Canadian Institute of Public Safety Research and Treatment (CIPSRT) will work with the researchers funded by CIHR in this funding opportunity to facilitate high quality research dissemination and knowledge translation as part of its role as the Knowledge Exchange Hub for the CIHR-CIPSRT National Research Consortium for Post-traumatic Stress Injuries among Public Safety Personnel.

 Program Name: Team Grant: Mental Wellness in Public Safety Team Grants

 Deadline: March 19, 2019 (Letter of Intent) / November 5, 2019 (Full Application)

 For more information on the National Research Consortium, visit the CIHR-CIPSRT Consortium page.